-Daniel Boone National Forest with its more than 600 miles (965 km) of trails is the top leaf-peeping destination in Kentucky.
+Daniel Boone National Forest, with its more than 600 mi (965 km) of trails is the top leaf-peeping destination in Kentucky.
 The Red River Gorge area is a true hiker's paradise with scenic rock formations, cliffs, and over 100 natural stone arches.
-Visit it in the first two weeks of October for peak colors produced by tulip poplars, birches, and bigleaf magnolias.
-Take a scenic drive on Red River Gorge Byway and the Zilpo Road to fully enjoy the change of seasons.
+Visit it in the first two weeks of October for peak colors, produced by tulip poplars, birches, and bigleaf magnolias.
+Take a scenic drive on the Red River Gorge Byway and the Zilpo Road to fully enjoy the change of seasons.

 Cumberland Falls State Park

 Cumberland Falls State Park is a perfect day-trip destination.
-This state park is part of the Daniel Boone National Forest and features the most spectacular waterfall in Kentucky — Cumberland Falls, which is famous for its moonbows.
+This state park is part of the Daniel Boone National Forest and features the most spectacular waterfall in Kentucky—Cumberland Falls, which is famous for its moonbows.
 The falls indeed look gorgeous when framed by the colorful leaves.
 You can take the best shots of the waterfall from the Eagle Falls Trail.
-Overall, the park boasts about 17 miles (27 km) of hiking trails.
+Overall, the park boasts about 17 mi (27 km) of hiking trails.

 Louisville and Taylorsville

 The largest city in Kentucky has no shortage of picturesque spots for leaf-peeping.
 Cherokee Park is Louisville's most popular location, with over a million visitors annually.
-Jefferson Memorial Forest is one more scenic spot with a two-mile Scenic Loop and more than 50 miles (80 km) of other trails for hiking and running.
-Shawnee Park in West Louisville along the Ohio River is an excellent spot due to its scenic Riverwalk Trail.
-Southwest of Louisville, you can stop by Taylorsville Lake State Park and hike scenic Lake View Trail and Possum Ridge Trail.
-In addition to beautiful fall foliage, you can enjoy there kayaking, fishing, horse-back riding, and camping at equestrian-friendly campgrounds for RVs and tents.
+Jefferson Memorial Forest is one more scenic spot with a two-mile Scenic Loop and more than 50 mi (80 km) of other trails for hiking and running.
+Shawnee Park in West Louisville along the Ohio River is an excellent spot thanks to its scenic Riverwalk Trail.
+Southwest of Louisville, you can stop by Taylorsville Lake State Park and hike the scenic Lake View Trail and Possum Ridge Trail.
+In addition to beautiful fall foliage, you can enjoy kayaking, fishing, horseback riding, and camping at equestrian-friendly campgrounds for RVs and tents.

 Land Between the Lakes National Recreation Area

-Laying on the border between Kentucky and Tennessee, Land Between the Lakes boasts 151,000 acres (60,702 ha) that are dotted with lakes and forests.
-The area is rich with sumacs, black gums, and Virginia Creepers which produce attractive shades of red.
+Laying on the border between Kentucky and Tennessee, Land Between the Lakes boasts 151,000 ac (60,702 ha) that are dotted with lakes and forests.
+The area is rich with sumacs, black gums, and Virginia creeper, which produce attractive shades of red.
 Also, oaks, tulip poplars, and hickory trees add beautiful bronze tones.
-You can take The Woodlands Trace National Scenic Byway from Grand Rivers, Kentucky, to Tennessee to appreciate this scenic area.
+You can take The Woodlands Trace National Scenic Byway from Grand Rivers, Kentucky, into Tennessee to appreciate this scenic area.
 Hematite Lake, Honker Lake, and the Pryor Creek Area are quite famous for fall foliage displays.

-Whether you are a fan of hiking, biking, or just prefer a drive through the picturesque forest, Kentucky has a lot to offer.
-The state has a quite long and impressive fall foliage season with plenty of jaw-dropping views to enjoy.
+Whether you are a fan of hiking, biking, or just prefer a drive through a picturesque forest, Kentucky has a lot to offer.
+The state has a long and impressive fall foliage season with plenty of jaw-dropping views to enjoy.